The compulsion to fix the dysfunctional family:

 THE TECHNIQUES OF INNER HEALING

-Our pas experiences are explored i an effort t identify feelings of disappointment and rejection that are supposedly causing our problems in the present (even simple things such as accidents, illnesses, or delays may trigger these feelings, see Healing of Memories, pp. 81-84).
+Our past experiences are explored in an effort to identify feelings of disappointment and rejection that are supposedly causing our problems in the present (even simple things such as accidents, illnesses, or delays may trigger these feelings, see Healing of Memories, pp. 81-84).
 Until these wounds are uncovered, no inner healing is possible.

-In this diagnostic phase, damaged emotions are first of all identified Nex t be uncovered are the hurt tha have caused those damaged emotions.
+In this diagnostic phase, damaged emotions are first of all identified.
+Next to be uncovered are the hurts that have caused those damaged emotions.
 Of course, hurts must have been caused by people; so, eventually the search leads to those who have wounded us.
 David Powlson gives this helpful diagram

 DAMAGED EMOTIONS